This Stunning Ranch Resort in West Texas Has 13,000 Acres of Land to Spread Out in Luxury

 Swaying back and forth in our front-porch rocking chairs, we look out across the manicured terrain in front of us, which included twisting mesquite trees and yuccas and live oak trees shading a small pond.
 Out farther past our cabin and ranch paths, raw, wild, West Texas emerges with tall grass, prickly pear cacti, and clumps of trees coming together to create one large canopy far off in the distance.
 It's amazing that every speck of land we can see is part of JL Bar Ranch, Resort and Spa, and we sit in awe as we watch the landscape turn from tangerine to pink to maroon as the sun sets.

-Located in Sonora, Texas, JL Bar Ranch, Resort and Spa offers solitude and luxury on almost 14,000 sprawling acres.
-You'll find plenty of room to roam around and explore — a treat for those looking to escape the hustle of the city or for anyone looking to vacation while staying safe during the pandemic.
+Located in Sonora, Texas, JL Bar Ranch, Resort and Spa offers solitude and luxury on 13,000 sprawling acres.
+You'll find plenty of room to roam around and explore — a treat for those looking to escape the hustle of the city or for anyone looking to vacation amidst nature.
 An array of activities appeals to both nature enthusiasts and epicureans.
 My husband and I zipped across dirt roads and rocky fields on ATVs, down through the rock quarry and past herds of black angus cattle.
 We squished cacti with our tires and pointed out deer scurrying off into thick juniper stands.
 It felt like we'd left Texas and were in a vast, foreign savanna.
 "We've had guests say that if you close your eyes, don't think about where you are, and open them again, it looks like you could be in South Africa," says Ollie Bushula, a consultant to the ranch.

 We were pleasantly surprised with the horse psychology class, which consisted of learning about being comfortable around horses and the basics of their behavior.
 Equine experts Jon Joseph and Sydney Béïque brought out two of their world-class horses, Josephine and Chexamillion, for us to meet.
 After petting them — and taking a quick trot around the round pen with Chexamillion — we left feeling a little less like city folk and a bit more Texan, despite both being born and raised in the state.